Diabetes, Obesity and Human Reproduction

 Objectives

-• Lead the focus of sex/gender medicine towards metabolic diseases with a high prevalence in Spain.
+• To lead the sex/gender medicine approach to metabolic diseases of high prevalence in Spain.

-• Lead the transfer research in reproductive endocrinology and intermediary metabolism.
+• To lead transfer research in reproductive endocrinology and intermediary metabolism.

-• Lead the transfer of scientific knowledge to the clinical practice in reproductive endocrinology.
+• To lead the transfer of scientific knowledge to clinical practice in reproductive endocrinology.

 Research lines

-• Evolution of obesity-related female androgen excess after weight loss.
+• Evolution of female androgen excess associated with obesity after weight loss.

-• Evolution of obesity-related male hypogonadism after weight loss.
+• Evolution of male hypogonadism associated with obesity after weight loss.

 • Influence of obesity and gonadal dysfunction on early cardiovascular disease markers and cardiovascular risk markers.

-• Obesity as a cardiovascular risk factor in males and females.
+• Obesity as a cardiovascular risk factor in women and men.

 Location